 Master of Science in Software Engineering

-The Masters in Software Engineering is a 30-40.5 credit program (depending on prior academic preparation) that is ideal for students building on their undergraduate degree or working professionals looking to advance their careers.
+The Master of Science in Software Engineering is a 30-40.5 credit program (depending on prior academic preparation) that is ideal for students building on their undergraduate degree or working professionals looking to advance their careers.
 Our innovative program will provide you with the skills you need to succeed in a remarkable range of careers.

 Monmouth’s proximity to one of the country’s richest concentration of high-tech companies will enrich your experience through mentoring programs, internships, practicums, and employment opportunities.
 You’ll excel at project development and management and improve business decision making.